Rama-C/Interactive_Visualization_using_D3/README.md

 - The states like Texas, California, Florida and Newyork always maintained high flight operating counts
 - The states like Montana, Idaho, North Dakota and South Dakota always had low fight operating counts.

+A bar chart named Bar_Chart_Flight_Data.png is used to see the trend and is included.

 The index_one.html had an animation with just single coloured representations on the map.
 The variation in flight counts are presented by its size.